-- TFG: you present your work in about 10 minutes, then each examiner (first your second examiner, then your tutor) has 5 minutes to make comments and to ask 1 question.
-The viva lasts 30 minutes. - TFM: you present your work in about 15 minutes, then each member of the board (two doctors, excluding your tutor) has 10 minutes to make comments and ask possibly up to 3 questions.
+- TFG: you present your work in about 10/12 minutes, then each of the two examiners has 5 minutes to make comments and to ask 1 question.
+You listen to both of them and then reply.
+The viva lasts 30 minutes. - TFM: you present your work in about 15/20 minutes, then each member of the two members of the board has 10/15 minutes to make comments and ask possibly up to 3 questions.
 You answer their questions at the end of all their interventions.
-The viva lasts about 1 hour. - PhD: you present your work in about 20/30 minutes (a maximum of 45 is allowed), then each member of the board (three doctors, excluding your tutor) has 15 minutes (or longer) to make comments and ask as many questions as they want, possibly around 5.
+The viva lasts about 1 hour. - PhD: you present your work in about 20/30 minutes (a maximum of 45 is allowed), then each member of the three members of the board uses 15/30 minutes to make comments and ask as many questions as they want, possibly around 5.
 You answer their questions at the end of all their interventions.
-The viva lasts about 2 hours, or more.
+The viva lasts between 2 and 3 hours.

-PLEASE, NOTE: for TFGs, students usually don't make notes, they just listen to the questions.
-For TFMs and PhDs you need to make notes, distinguishing between comments and questions (if in doubt, ask the examiner: 'sorry, I'm not sure whether this is a question or a comment', or 'does this answer all your questions?').
-I find that what works best is using an A4 sheet of paper horizontally with columns for each examiner, in this way you can visualize at one glance all the questions, etc, and the possible overlapping.
+Please, note: in the TFG viva, students usually don't make notes, they just listen to the questions.
+In the TFM and PhD viva, you need to make notes, distinguishing between comments and questions (if in doubt, ask the examiner: 'sorry, I'm not sure whether this is a question or a comment', or 'does this answer all your questions?').
+What works best is using an A4 sheet of paper horizontally with columns for each examiner; in this way you can visualize at one glance all the questions, etc, and the possible overlapping.